jcaiqueoliveira/josecaique.com/content/blog/strong-skip.md

 }
 ```

-The reports destination it's useful to read about the stability of your compose functions
+*reportsDestination* destination it's useful to read about the stability of your compose functions

 Following up with an example, let's do some tests with a simple screen: